Jessup Playbooks Logo

 1. From your results list in EBSCO, click on the article title you wish to link to in your Canvas course.

-2. When the full article / record appears - click on the Permalink option from the Tools menu on the right.
+2. When the full article / record appears, click on the arrow icon in the upper right corner to Share.

 4. That's it!
-There is no need to edit the URL because the proxy prefix is in front of the link.
+There is no need to edit the URL because EBSCO creates permalinks that already direct users through PVCC's proxy server.
 EBSCO makes it super easy!

 Step 2: Add the proxy prefix